 |Roadmap for the Washington Region's Economic Future January 16, 2016 - The 2030 Group, a collection of local business and academic leaders, released "The Roadmap for the Washington Region's Economic Future."
 The report describes strategies to strengthen the local economy, increase employment opportunities, and improve the quality of life in the metropolitan area.
 Inforum identified and analyzed seven industrial clusters that can drive the Washington region's development over the coming decade.|

 |Analysis of EPA's Clean Power Plan April 21, 2015 - Inforum partnered with Industrial Economics (IEc) to examine the impact of EPA's Clean Power Plan (CPP) on jobs and the overall economy.
-Douglas Meade, Inforum's Director of Research, used the LIFT model to determine that the CPP will likely result in 196,000 new jobs and increased capital investment by 2025.|
+The LIFT model was used to determine that the CPP likely will result in 196,000 new jobs and increased capital investment by 2025.|

 |The Supply Side of Health Care April 15, 2014 - A common assertion is that health care is over one-sixth of the economy, but this claim is based only on a measure of health care demand.
 Our work reconciles information about the supply and demand sides by linking the National Health Expenditure Accounts to domestic production and imports, value added, and employment.|

 |A complete listing of recent news is available.|

 Inforum, or Interindustry Forecasting at the University of Maryland, was founded nearly 50 years ago by Dr. Clopper Almon, now Professor Emeritus of the University.
 It is dedicated to improving business planning, government policy analysis, and the general understanding of the economic environment.
 Inforum accomplishes this mission through:

 Building and using structural economic models of U.S. and other economies.
 Inforum pioneered the construction of dynamic interindustry-macroeconomic models that portray the economy in a unique "bottom-up" fashion.